________________________________________________________________

 -

-You'll understand the fundamental functions of GitHub, learn about repository management, and understand the GitHub workflow, including branches, commits, and pull requests.
+You will understand the fundamental functions of GitHub, learn about repository management, and understand the GitHub workflow, including branches, commits, and pull requests.

 -

-Additionally, you'll explore GitHub's collaborative features by reviewing issues and discussions, and you'll be able to manage your GitHub notifications and subscriptions.
+In addition, you'll explore GitHub's collaborative features by reviewing issues and discussions, and you'll be able to manage your GitHub notifications and subscriptions.

-Course objectives
+Course Objectives

 Upon completion of this course, students will be able to:

-- Understanding essential GitHub tools
+- Understanding the essential tools of GitHub

-- Get familiar with Git
+- Familiarize yourself with Git

 - Learn more about GitHub Copilot